jbillcliffe/portfolio2-hypermarket-cheap/README.md

 [^10]: Am I Responsive?
 A Website designed to display a singular website at multiple resolutions : https://ui.dev/amiresponsive
 [^11]: W3Schools, comprehensive database of information for HTML and CSS : https://www.w3schools.com/
 [^12]: Image Resizer.com, Easily resize images online for free : https://imageresizer.com/
-[^13]Check if image exists function, best way of loading in images into the program : https://codepen.io/kallil-belmonte/pen/KKKRoyx
+[^13]: Check if image exists function, best way of loading in images into the program : https://codepen.io/kallil-belmonte/pen/KKKRoyx
 [^14]:CSS Loader - My CSS loader bar that obtained here royalty free : https://cssload.net/
 [^15]: Create Element References - Was handy to see all the createElement() references in JavaScript : https://www.w3schools.com/jsref/
 [^16]: Change an ::after pseudoclass.
 Was used in the toolbar for the wallet count: https://geeksforgeeks.org/how-to-update-properties-of-pseudo-element-after-and-before-using-javascript/